-Re: Notice of Data Breach
+Re: Notice of Data [Extra1]

-Dear :
+Dear Sample A Sample:

-The Society of Chartered Property Casualty Underwriters ("The Society") recently discovered an incident that may affect the security of your payment card information.
-We write to provide you with information about the incident, steps we are taking in response, and steps you can take to better protect against the possibility of identity theft and fraud, should you feel it is appropriate to do so.
-We take this incident seriously and are providing you with information and access to resources so that you can protect your personal information, should you feel it is appropriate to do so.
+The American College of Emergency Physicians ("ACEP") writes to notify you of an incident that may affect the security of your payment card information.
+ACEP takes this incident very seriously and is providing you with details about the incident, our response, and steps you can take to better protect your payment card information, should you feel it appropriate to do so.